ssquadteam/FancyPlugins/docs/src/fancyholograms/api/getting-started.md

 ```

 !!!
-If you don't want to persist the npc, you can do the following: `npc.setPersistent(false);`
+If you don't want to persist the hologram, you can do the following: `hologram.setPersistent(false);`
 !!!

 ## Modify an existing hologram